GeoPlatform/CCB-Plugins/plugins/geoplatform-maps/README.txt

 3. Enjoy full pan and zoom control over your maps, toggle layers, view layer details, and launch the map in a separate application in your browser.

 == Changelog ==

+= 2.0.6 =
+* Fixed error causing admin-side addition of maps with long descriptions from failing.

 = 2.0.5 =
 * Updated Client-API to 0.3.0 and Mapcore to 0.3.0.